yulia-merkulova/myProject/README.md

 This project helped me to understand many details and to progress in JS.
 Also, this work contains database queries (AJAX queries).

+Project description
-So, this is a site for a small tableware store.
+This is a site for a small tableware store.
 The following functionalities have been implemented:
 1. Display of 12 products on the first page
 2. The ability to display more products at the click of a button